erecica/csv-to-dynamodb-with-lambda/README.md

 For this exercise, we will use the provider variables `aws_key`, `aws_secret` & `aws_region`.
 You need to set these in the file [varriables.tf](varriables.tf)

-### Terraform files
+## Terraform files
-Terraform will create all resources useing the settings from the following files:
+Terraform will create all resources using the settings from the following files:

 - [IAM.tf](IAM.tf)
   - Inline Policy ( with promissions to S3, Cloudwatch and DynamoDB )